 What (from your view as a data provider) is a critical factor to ensure sustainability of the LSC hub?

 A number of opinions and views were expressed with regard to sustainability of LSC data.
-For example, revesting and updating the existing policies and introducing the missing polices.
+For example, revisiting and updating the existing policies and introducing the missing polices.
 Strengthening coordination and collaboration among research, extension, advisory services, private and public service providers, and encouraging and motivating service providers.
 Participation of the relevant stakeholders who can contribute towards up to date, and quality data, enhancing the skill and capacity of those who are in charge of the hub management.
 It has to be financially supported by the government in addition to the external support.
 It also needs to be support by different organizations that have stake to the data.
 Availability of high-capacity computer and server, reliable internet connection, security protocol against unauthorized access to datasets and institutionalizing the hub were among the crucial factors that can contribute to the sustainability.

 Do you think users are willing to pay for the LSC information services?